cosmicanant/recursive-diff/README.md

 var ob3 = diff.applyDiff(ob1, delta);//expect ob3 is deep equal to ob2

 ```
-**Browser**: Please follow below steps for using recursive-diff library in browser.
-1. include recursive-diff.js into your html file using script tag and then use it using window.diff as given below
+**Browser**: Include recursive-diff.js into your html file using script tag and then you can access recursive-diff api  as given below.

 ```
 <script type="text" src="recursive-diff.js"/>
 <script type="text/javascript">